rclone/rclone/MANUAL.md

 E.g. `rclone ls remote: --exclude *.bak` excludes all .bak files from listing.

-E.g. `rclone size remote: "--exclude /dir/**"` returns the total size of all files on `remote:` excluding those in root directory `dir` and sub directories.
+E.g. `rclone size remote: --exclude "/dir/**"` returns the total size of all files on `remote:` excluding those in root directory `dir` and sub directories.